 We all know that staying in hospital is never fun, but thousands of children and teens often have no choice.
 Some are there for an illness with no known cure, or if there is a cure, it is sometimes worse than the illness itself.
 Some are there for other reasons: surgeries, broken bones, severe colds, etc. Regardless of why these children are in the hospital, most children do not enjoy being confined to one room or bed all day.
 While we can't prevent these children from having to stay in the hospital, we can make that stay a more positive and a less boring experience.

 Pages for Children, Inc. sends age appropriate books, birthday cards and time appropriate holiday cards (each with a personal message inside), as well as other various items.
 We would love to hand deliver each gift, but due to strict privacy policies at these hospitals, we are unable to.
 We have to let the nurses represent Pages for Children, Inc. on our behalf.

 Other organizations, which provide gifts and cards to hospitalized children, simply provide contact information for specific children.
 However, Pages for Children does the hard work for you.
-We take care of locating the children, compiling the gifts, and sending them out to hospitals.
+We take care of locating the children, compiling the gifts, and sending them out to various hospitals.

-To improve the quality of life for children who have been confined in a hospital for any reason, for any length of time, by sending them books and other related items in the hopes of letting them know they are loved and being thought about during this trying time in their lives.
+To improve the quality of life for children who have been confined in the hospital for any reason, for any length of time, by sending them books and other related items in the hopes of letting them know they are loved and being thought about during this trying time in their lives.